-The shares of Series A Preferred Stock do not have an established trading market.
-Since the Series A Preferred Stock has no stated maturity date, investors seeking liquidity will be limited to selling their shares in the secondary market or converting their shares and selling in the secondary market.
+The shares of Series A Preferred Stock do not have an established trading market, but trade in the over the counter market.
+Since the Series A Preferred Stock has no stated maturity date, investors seeking liquidity will be limited to selling their shares in the secondary market or converting their shares to common shares and selling in the secondary market.
 We do not intend to list the Series A Preferred Stock on any securities exchange.
 We cannot assure you that an active trading market in the Series A Preferred Stock will develop or, even if it develops, we cannot assure you that it will last.
 In either case, the trading price of the Series A Preferred Stock could be adversely affected and the ability of a holder of Series A Preferred Stock to transfer shares of Series A Preferred Stock will be limited.
 We are not aware of any entity making a market in the shares of our Series A Preferred Stock which we anticipate may further limit liquidity.